joohnyfranzen/GraphQl_Laravel_Example/README.md

     }
 ```
 #
-On you GraphQl Schema you can rework you User by id to get that relationed posts
+On you GraphQl Schema you can rework your User by id to get that relationed posts
-#
 ```
 type User {
     posts: [Post]! @hasMany